It's all about the results, and we've made it easy for you to see important metrics using SMS reporting for campaigns and single sends!

 - Soft bounces: This indicates that the time period allowed for message delivery expired, and as a result, the message wasn't delivered.
 A network will allow for a certain amount of time when attempting to deliver a message to a contact's phone and, whilst this will differ between networks, it will usually be somewhere between two to three days.
 This can happen when a phone is out of range and remains out of range, or if it is switched off for this period.

 - Hard bounces: This indicates that your message has failed to deliver.
 There are a number of reasons why this might happen; the number isn't correct (for example, a digit could be out of place) or mobile networks have reported this number is no longer live.
 Other reasons to bear in mind are that some smartphones only allow delivery of messages from known numbers, whilst older devices can have an inbox storage limit which might be at capacity.
 These reasons aren't explicitly provided in reporting.
-Unless you turn this feature off, any number that hard bounces will be added automatically to your suppressed list, to ensure you don’t send to these invalid numbers in the future.
+Unless you turn this feature off, any number that hard bounces three times is added automatically to your suppressed list, to ensure you don’t send to these invalid numbers in the future.
 If you want to turn this feature off:

 - Go to Settings > Account > Account settings.